mWater/mwater-expressions/docs/Expressions.md

 Expressions can be aggregate (e.g. sum(...)) or individual.
 Aggregation status is the term for one of "literal", "individual" or "aggregate".

+**NOTE**: See types.ts for a more complete list of expression types

 The types are:

 - `field`: References a column in the current row